One-Pass to Reason: Token Duplication and Block-Sparse Mask for Efficient Fine-Tuning on Multi-Turn Reasoning: Single Pass Fine-tuning on Multi-Turn Reasoning

-\paragraph{Naive N-Pass Approach.} A straightforward solution is to perform a separate forward pass for every turn of a given conversation.
+A straightforward solution is to perform a separate forward pass for every turn $(\mathcal{H}_{<i}, h_{i}, a_{i})$ of a given conversation $c$.
 While functionally correct, this approach is computationally inefficient: a conversation with $N$ assistant turns results in $N$ separate training examples.
 Consequently, the effective size of the dataset increases from $|\mathcal{D}|$ to $|\mathcal{D}| \times N$, inflating training time proportionally.
-To address this inefficiency, we propose a more efficient algorithm that processes the entire conversation in a single forward pass without violating the causal constraints imposed by the reasoning structure (Figure \ref{fig:reasoning_npass_singlepass}a).
+Fig. \ref{fig:causal-mask}(a) shows causal attention mask at the time of generation of $i$th turn response tokens, and Fig. \ref{fig:causal-mask}(b) shows causal attention mask for $i$th turn response tokens when they are part of context during $j>i$ turns.